 Crazy Consumption: In one memorable scene, Buddy eats for breakfast: a plate of spaghetti topped with maple syrup, several fistfuls of candy and a crumbled Pop-Tart.
 Dentists will have nightmares viewing it.

-Gasshole: Buddy swallows an entire 2-litre bottle of Coca-Cola in one gulp and then lets out a very loud burp (provided by Maurice LaMarche).
+Gasshole: Buddy swallows an entire 2-litre bottle of Coca-Cola in one gulp and then lets out a very loud burp (dubbed in by Maurice LaMarche).

 Historical In-Joke: A Macy's store is used as a stand-in for Gimbels.
-In reality, Macy's bought out the Gimbels chain in 1986.
+Macy's bought out the real Gimbels chain in 1986.

-Homage Shot: Like George Bailey from It's a Wonderful Life, Buddy finds himself standing on the edge of a bridge one night, suffering feelings of worthlessness, until he notices a falling ethereal being in need of his rescue.
+Homage Shot: Like George Bailey from Its A Wonderful Life, Buddy finds himself standing on the edge of a bridge one night, suffering feelings of worthlessness, until he notices a falling ethereal being in need of his rescue.
+In this case, Santa's sleigh.

 Innocently Insensitive: Due to his childhood in the North Pole, he has no idea how offensive his interaction with Miles is.

-The Insomniac: Elves are apparently satisfied with 40 minutes a night, and Buddy, somehow, manages to cope with this.
+The Insomniac: Elves are apparently satisfied with only 40 minutes a night sleep, and Buddy, somehow, manages to cope with this.

 In another scene he mistakes a short book writer for an elf, & gets the crap beaten out of him.
-Despite the massive amount of force in his beaten, he still isn't handicapped.
+Despite the massive amount of force in his beating, he still isn't handicapped.

-The 1st example of this trope for this movie when he encounters a raccoon.
-Said raccoon mauls him after he ignores its pretty obvious warning symbol & yet he walks along without a single scratch on his face.
+The first time it happens for Buddy is when he encounters a raccoon.
+Said raccoon apparently mauls him after he ignores its pretty obvious warning symbol & yet he walks along without a single scratch on his face.

 Mall Santa: Department store Santa, technically.
-But Buddy is not fooled:
+But Buddy is not fooled because the guy smells like beef and cheese, not milk and cookies.

-Never Trust a Trailer: There was a scene where Buddy was playing ice hockey with his elf friends which ends in him checking an elf so hard he flies into the stands.
+Missing Trailer Scene: There was a scene where Buddy was playing ice hockey with his elf friends which ends in him checking an elf so hard he flies into the stands.
 It was in every trailer.
 Suffice to say, it didn't show up in the movie.
+It did show up in the deleted scenes on the DVD.